 If you can’t afford a lawyer, even for a consultation, it may be possible to find a pro bono firm.
 Some lawyers will take a select number of pro bono cases.
 This is often to help people who have little to no extra income.
 You may consider calling your state bar for assistance.

 Talking with a Waterbury, Connecticut Foreclosure Lawyer

-If you would like to schedule a consultation with a foreclosure lawyer in Waterbury, CT, or would like to know how The Law Offices of Ronald I. Churches can help you, call us today.
+Schedule a consultation with a foreclosure lawyer in Waterbury, CT.
+Call The Law Offices of Ronald I. Churches today.